 - In a bowl combine the cream cheese with the chorizo and cheddar.

 - With a tablespoon, scoop cream cheese filling into each jalapeno half (use your thumb to press the cream cheese mixture in place if needed).

 - On a clean work surface, arrange 12 slices of bacon and slice in half at the middle.

 - Starting at the bottom of each filling stuffed pepper, wrap each in bacon and arrange on an oven-safe wire rack, filling side up to prevent spilling.

-- If smoking: Preheat your smoker to 335 degrees and place the jalapeno poppers over the grill grates, lining with foil if your heat isn't offset.
+- Place the jalapeno poppers over the grill grates, lining with foil if your heat isn't offset.

 - Smoke for about 45 minutes to 1 hour until the bacon is crisp.

 - Allow to cool 10 minutes before serving.